 - Do not scratch your itchy raised tattoo

-- After applying some home remedies or over the counter products and the situation still worsen, see your doctor immediately.
+- After applying some home remedies or over the counter products and the situation still worse, see your doctor immediately.